Lingkai-Kong/academic-kickstart/content/authors/admin/_index.md

 ### 2) Generative Models for Robust Decision-Making at Scale
-Real systems are partially known and constraints are hard to specify.
-I use probabilistic generative models to reason about uncertainty and enable robust, scalable decision-making.
+Forecasting is only the first step—predictions must ultimately inform decisions.
+For example, in conservation, rangers must strategically allocate patrols based on forecasts of poacher activity.
+However, uncertainty in these forecasts and the vast action space make decision-making especially challenging.
+I study how to leverage generative models to make optimization robust to uncertainty and scalable.

 - [Composite Flow Matching for Reinforcement Learning with Shifted-Dynamics Data](https://arxiv.org/abs/2505.23062) - Arxiv
 - [Robust Optimization with Diffusion Models for Green Security](https://arxiv.org/abs/2503.05730) — UAI’25